 Tired of unimaginative, small outbuilding kits available from your local lumberyard?
 Explore all the basic elements of timber frame construction and take home a hand-crafted building.
 More than 100 timber frame buildings have been built and raised throughout the country by North House students since 1997.

-The Build Your Own course emphasizes smaller timber frame structures that can be completed in a single session (for larger frames see Timber Frame: Build Your Own Larger Frames).
+The Build Your Own course emphasizes smaller timber frame structures that can be completed in a single session.
 Students may choose from a variety of different stock frames.
 Changes to the stock frames as well as custom small frames can be completed but this needs to be arranged in advance with the instructor.
 Tuition and course length varies depending on the frame selected.
 Students may work alone or with a partner on their frame for no additional charge.
 A partner is required for the sauna frame.

 Tuition covers instruction and all materials, including timbers and pegs, as well as use of specialized timber framing tools.
 Traditional and modern tools will be used and/or demonstrated during the course.
 The frames listed below are often completed by individual students; however, working with a partner on the project is recommended for the larger projects.
 Plans are provided for all of the standard North House frames.
 Separate tuition payment & cancellation policies apply to this course.
 North House uses only certified sustainably harvested timbers.

 You will need the following tools for this class: